leaen/lesson-three/slides/T010_IF_NOT_TEMPLATE_TAG.md

 ## The If Template Tag

-* We could also use `if not` for additional control of our template
+* Also lets not forget the `if not` tag for additional control of our template

 * For example: